Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 A real-time content moderation system makes policy decisions fast enough for the surfaces that require synchronous enforcement.
 This capstone uses a design target of 10K requests per second (RPS) and a sub-200 ms p95 chat decision budget to reason about classifiers, fingerprint lookups, policy-aware judges, restricted review paths, appeals, and versioned policy releases.
 Those numbers are scenario requirements, not universal product guarantees.

 Designing this system means balancing the throughput of lightweight classifiers with the context available to slower policy-aware models and reviewers.
-A small BERT (Bidirectional Encoder Representations from Transformers)-style classifier can score common categories cheaply after it is evaluated on local traffic, while novel exceptions and cross-turn meaning often need richer context.
+A small BERT (Bidirectional Encoder Representations from Transformers)-style classifier can score common categories cheaply after it's evaluated on local traffic, while novel exceptions and cross-turn meaning often need richer context.
 The engineering challenge is to route each content type through an enforcement path whose latency, error costs, and appeal requirements are measured.

 Support evolving content policies without requiring a full model retrain for every change.
-A new counterfeit wording pattern may require a versioned rule or policy-pack update first, followed by regression evaluation, approval, monitored release, and later classifier retuning or retraining.
+A new impersonation wording pattern may require a versioned rule or policy-pack update first, followed by regression evaluation, approval, monitored release, and later classifier retuning or retraining.

 A useful production pattern is a cascade or tiered architecture.
 Content flows through a funnel of differently scoped controls: deterministic signatures and rules, learned classifiers, policy-aware review models, and authorized human workflows.
-Later stages can use more context, but they are not automatically more correct; each action path needs its own evaluation.
+Later stages can use more context, but they aren't automatically more correct; each action path needs its own evaluation.

 By placing validated, lightweight controls at the top of the funnel, the architecture can preserve low latency for routine traffic.
 Ambiguous, context-dependent, or high-impact content can be held or escalated to slower paths without making every request pay that cost.